SubodhShil/DSA-Problem-Solving/Algorithms/University/Semester 6/Algorithms/algorithm.md

 4. However, greedy algorithms do not guarantee an optimal solution in all cases and may lead to suboptimal results.
 5. Greedy takes decision in a single pass imedietly.

-**Minimum Spanning Tree (MST):**
+### **Minimum Spanning Tree (MST):**
+A MST is a tree derived from a graph whose total cost is minimized by summing the weights of any arbitrary (vertices - 1) edges.

+Here are some coditions to be fulfilled to be a MST:
-- It is a subset of a graph or also said to be a subgraph.
+- It is a subset of a graph, also said to be a subgraph.
+Since MST is a tree, so the subgraph shouldn't have any cycle in it.
 - It should contain all vertices of the graph, which it has derived.
--
-- Should contain no cycle
+- Should contain no cycle.
 - All vertices are connected, while minimizing the total edge weight or cost.
 - No new edges can be added or removed.

 Suppose we have a graph as below:
 ![](./graph1.png)
 The graph properties are, **G(V, E) = (4, 4)**, where **V** is number of vertices and **E** refers to number of edges.

 We have to form a MST, **S'** such that,
 **S'(V', E') = S'(V, |V| - 1)**

-**Popular algorithms**:
-1. Primes algorithm
-2. Kruskal algorithm
+**Algorithms to find MST**:
+## <p align="center">1.
+Prims algorithm</p>
+1. Delete self loop from the graph.
+2. Delete maximum parallel edges from the graph.
+3. Can't have any cycle.
+4. Select any edge includes two vertex from the graph.
+5. The furtherest edges that to be selected, will also be minimum among the vertices includes in the selected edge for the MST.

+## <p align="center">2.
+Kruskal algorithm</p>
+1. Always select the minimum cost edge in the graph, but if it is creating a cycle then don't select and proceed to the next minimum cost edge.

+Other algo's:
-3. Dijkstra algorithm
+1. Dijkstra algorithm
+2. Optimal merge pattern

 ## <p align="center"><b>Dynamic Programming</b></p>